scc-digitalhub/docs/user/docs/scenarios/mlllm/llm.md

 When using SDK, this may be accomplished as follows.

-First, import necessary libraries and create a project to host the functions and executions
+First, import the necessary libraries and create a project to host the functions and runs:

 ```python
 import digitalhub as dh